tomwright01/r-novice-inflammation/README.md

 by Scott Chacon.

-When editing topic pages, you should change the source R Markdown file.
+When editing topic pages, you should change the source R Markdown file (*.Rmd).
+Only the changes to the R markdown and any supporting files should be committed to git.
 Afterwards you can render the pages by running `make preview` from the base of the repository.
 Building the rendered page with the Makefile requires installing some dependencies first.
 In addition to the dependencies listed in the [lesson template